cockroachlabs-field/cockroachdb-multiregion-k3s-vms-azure/README.md

 This solution will deliver the following requirements.

-- Deploy a Multi Region CockroachDB solution in either one or more cloud providers.
+- Deploy a Multi Region CockroachDB solution in Azure.
-- Three regions in Kubernetes.
+- Two regions in Kubernetes.
-- Implement split node certificates.
-- Implement pgpool and/or pgbouncer.
-- Attach an application to the application.
+- One region running on Virtual Machines.

 ## Prerequisites